The ALPINE-CRISTAL-JWST Survey: Gas-phase abundance gradients of main sequence star-forming galaxies and their kinematics at $4 < z < 6$: Strong line metallicity indicators and metallicity gradients

-We derive the gas-phase metallicity by jointly analysing the measured emission line ratios using the empirical calibrations summarised in Table~\ref{tab:line_ratios}.
-The diagnostic line ratios often involve collisionally-excited lines from either singly and/or doubly ionised oxygen (O$^+$ and O$^{2+}$), or singly ionised nitrogen and sulphur (N$^+$ and S$^+$), each measured relative to hydrogen recombination lines (\Ha\ and \Hb\ in our case), except for O32 or Ne3O2.
-The strengths and limitations of each line diagnostic are summarised in Table~1 of \citet{MaiolinoMannucci2019} \citep[see also][]{Kewley2019}.
-In brief, some diagnostics—such as R3—are double-valued with respect to metallicity and thus require auxiliary diagnostics such as O32 and N2 to resolve this degeneracy.
-Because nitrogen is not an $\alpha$-element and, at the metallicities relevant to our sample, is produced mainly as a secondary element, nitrogen-line indices probe the oxygen abundance only indirectly through the N/O–O/H correlation.
+We derived the gas-phase metallicity by jointly analysing the measured emission line ratios using the empirical calibrations summarised in Table~\ref{tab:line_ratios}.
+The diagnostic line ratios often involve collisionally excited lines from singly and/or doubly ionised oxygen (O$^+$ and O$^{2+}$) or singly ionised nitrogen and sulphur (N$^+$ and S$^+$), each measured relative to hydrogen recombination lines (\Ha\ and \Hb\ in our case), except for O32 or Ne3O2.
+The strengths and limitations of each line diagnostic are summarised in Table~1 of \citet[see also \citealt{Kewley2019}]{MaiolinoMannucci2019}.
+In brief, some diagnostics, such as R3, are double-valued with respect to metallicity and thus require auxiliary diagnostics, such as O32 and N2, that varies monotonically with O/H to resolve this degeneracy.
+However, because nitrogen is not an $\alpha$-element and, at the metallicities relevant to our sample, is produced mainly as a secondary element, nitrogen-line indices probe the oxygen abundance only indirectly through the N/O–O/H correlation.
 This makes them more sensitive to variations in chemical evolution history than oxygen-based indices.
-On the other hand, indices such as N2 increase monotonically with O/H, so they do not suffer from the degeneracy that affects R3 and similar oxygen-line diagnostics.
 Therefore, since some diagnostics are more sensitive to the ionisation parameter, reddening corrections, and nitrogen enrichment than others, we can better marginalise over different systematic effects by combining the various diagnostics.
 We are aware, however, that the uncertainty estimates from such a Bayesian approach may not be statistically meaningful, since the line ratios are not independent of each other.
 As discussed later in this section and Appendix~\ref{app:method_II}, to estimate uncertainties in an alternative way, we compute the metallicity gradients independently using each diagnostic and calculate the standard deviation of these gradients.